Accounting and finance services in France 2026: how to choose the right scope

 - the ability to flag sensitive topics before they become urgent (cash pressure, payroll error, VAT mismatch, lease covenant breach).

 The real comfort for a business owner is not just having accounts on time.
 It is knowing that someone is watching the right signals at the right moment.
-In a small business, that someone is often the only person who can detect a EUR 30,000 VAT classification error before the URSSAF or DGFiP audit lands on the desk.
+In a small business, that someone is often the only person who can detect a VAT classification error before it surfaces in a tax audit.
+VAT is controlled by the DGFiP alone, through an accounting audit or a document review: URSSAF has no competence over VAT, its remit is social contributions.

 How does a well-framed engagement proceed?#